-We, our executive officers and directors have agreed not to sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, for 45 days after the date of the underwriting agreement among the underwriters and us without first obtaining the written consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated, Robert W. Baird & Co.
-Incorporated, J.P.
-Morgan Securities LLC, Morgan Stanley & Co.
-LLC, UBS Securities LLC and Wells Fago Securities, LLC.
-Specifically, we and these other persons have agreed, with certain limited exceptions, not to directly or indirectly:
+We, our executive officers and directors have agreed not to sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, for 30 days after the date of the underwriting agreement among the underwriters and us without first obtaining the written consent of Deutsche Bank Securities Inc., J.P.
+Morgan Securities LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated.
+Specifically, we and these other persons have agreed, with certain limited exceptions, not to directly or indirectly

-- offer, pledge, sell or contract to sell any common stock, provided that offers and sales of common stock under our "at the market" program shall be limited for 30 days rather than 45 days, - · sell any option or contract to purchase any common stock, - · purchase any option or contract to sell any common stock, - · grant any option, right or warrant for the sale of any common stock, - · lend or otherwise dispose of or transfer any common stock, - · request or demand that we file a registration statement related to the common stock, or - enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of any common stock whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.
+- offer, pledge, sell or contract to sell any common stock, - sell any option or contract to purchase any common stock, - purchase any option or contract to sell any common stock, - grant any option, right or warrant for the sale of any common stock, - lend or otherwise dispose of or transfer any common stock, - · request or demand that we file a registration statement related to the common stock, or - enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of any common stock whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.